 This measure was identified by NQF staff as relating to measure # 0055 Comprehensive Diabetes Care: Eye Exam (retinal) Performed, as it is adapted from this existing general population measure.
-The Committee will discuss related measures on its January 8, 2015 post-comment call
+The Committee discussed related measures on its January 8, 2015 post-comment call

-- The developer has explained that this measure is focused on the high risk subpopulation of people with serious mental illness who have a higher risk of diabetes and for whom there is evidence of disparity in treatment compared to the general population. - The numerator of this measure is consistent with the measure used for the general population while the denominator has been adapted to focus on individuals with serious mental illness.
-The specifications are harmonized. - Building on this existing measure is intended to help reduce the burden of implementation for organizations and to align incentives for providers and organizations to focus on key quality of care issues.
+- NQF #0055 Description: The percentage of patients 18-75 years of age with diabetes (type 1 and type 2) who had an eye exam (retinal) performed. - The developer has explained that this measure is focused on the high risk subpopulation of people with serious mental illness who have a higher risk of diabetes and for whom there is evidence of disparity in treatment compared to the general population. - The numerator of this measure is consistent with the measure used for the general population while the denominator has been adapted to focus on individuals with serious mental illness.
+The specifications are harmonized.

+- Building on this existing measure is intended to help reduce the burden of implementation for organizations and to align incentives for providers and organizations to focus on key quality of care issues. - The Committee agreed the measures do not need to be further harmonized at this time.